 - Who should you send thank you cards to? - Besides the guests and anyone who sent a gift or made a donation, you should also thank vendors, officiants or speakers, attendants, your parents or whoever helped you organize the funeral.
 Some people also send thank you cards to the funeral director or cremation provider staff.

 Try to send out thank you cards as soon as you can after the funeral, but don’t stress yourself out too much.
 The proper window of time for thank you cards is one to two months after the service.

 Sending out thank you cards might seem a bit outdated or unnecessary, but that couldn’t be further from the truth.
 It’s absolutely vital to thank the people that brought flowers, food, or otherwise supported you in your time of loss. giving gifts.
 Plus, thank you cards allow you to stay connected with people even after the funeral is over.

-Schilling Funeral Home & Cremation, Inc, a Morrison, IL funeral home, is here to help with any other questions you may have about thank you notes, funeral services, or any other aspect of at-needs or pre-needs planning.
+Schilling Funeral Home & Cremation, Inc, a Fulton, IL funeral home, is here to help with any other questions you may have about thank you notes, funeral services including coffin or casket, or any other aspect of at-needs or pre-needs planning.
 We’re honored to do what we can to help in your time of loss.